tweakoz/litex-chainloader/README.md

 * Alternatively: ```SOC_BUILD_DIR=path/to/my/soc/build/dir make```

 # To Use:
-  *  generate a boot.manifest which should look something like the below.
-The boot.manifest is the list of files the netbooter will pull from the TFTP server, each file's destination address and and length.
+  *  generate a boot.manifest which should look something like the snippet below.
+The boot.manifest is the list of files that the netbooter will pull from the TFTP server.
+It also includes each file's destination address and and length.
 I generate this as a part of the build process.
 ```
 download emulator.bin 0x20000000 8776
 download rv32.dtb 0xc0ff0000 1885